kiranc2210/LockedMeDotCom/README.md

 LockedMe.com: Virtual Key for Your Repositories

-Use The below Command to Pull the Project Locam repository:
+Use The below Command to Pull the Project to your Local repository:

 >> GIt should be Installed in workign System